 Developing a Mentoring Programe

 Mentoring is a tried and tested instrument for promoting the careers of employees.
-In a trusting relationship between an experienced mentor and a less experienced mentee, emphasis is placed on their advancement and career development.
+In a trusting relationship between an experienced mentor and a less experienced mentee, emphasis is placed on the mentee’s advancement and career development.
 A number of different types of mentoring have become established, all of which address different facets – be it cross mentoring, peer mentoring, group mentoring or reverse mentoring, in which the roles are reversed, for example when young graduates teach their colleagues about the latest technological trends.
-In parallel to the content level, the mentoring program needs a clear structural anchoring, which ranges from financial and time resources, agreements between mentor and mentee on duration and frequency to visibility in the company.
+In parallel to the content level, the mentoring program needs a clear structural anchoring, which ranges from financial and time resources, agreements between mentor and mentee on duration and frequency to visibility in the organization.

 Gender Bias in Recruiting